IntentSoftware/docs/articles/howtos/create-new-decorator.md

 So that is the value that we need to specify in the `Full TypeName` field for that Decorator.

+Also, click on the `Declare Usings` flag in the `Decorator Settings` panel.

 ![Add Type FullName](images/create-new-decorator/AddFQDN.png)

 Run the code generation.